 Like Socrates in Plato’s Phaedrus (Carr notes), bemoaning the development of writing, Carr spends a little too much time lamenting the suspicion that someone or something has been, "remapping the neural circuitry" of our brains, with the result that his own (and possibly everyone's) attention span is noticeably shorter.
 Others support Carr's argument offering the wholesale abandonment of print as anecdotal evidence to its truth.

 I do relate to Nietzsche’s friend, the composer, however, and I'm aware of the impact new tools have on my craft.
 Is there reason for concern?
 In some instances, perhaps.
-In one respect, technology IS killing musicianship –Guitar Hero is no substitute for actually playing a guitar– but it's also changing composition and streamlining production in ways I find interesting, even exciting.
+In one respect, technology IS killing musicianship; Guitar Hero is no substitute for actually playing a guitar.
+But music software and the novel interfaces being invented to manipulate that software are changing performance technique, composition and streamlining production in ways I find interesting, even exciting.
 A life spent building virtual worlds has never stopped computer scientist Jaron Lanier from also becoming a composer, a visual artist and an author.

 Kevin Kelly (Wired), responding to Carr on his own blog, The Technium, suggests that perhaps Nietzsche's change in style was not the result of the typewriter interface, but the effects of age and infirmity.
-Kelly is possibly correct, but is he also such a unique animal in the universe that he alone hasn't recognized how punching keys shapes creative expression in a potentially different way than taking pen or pencil to paper?
-He may as well argue no difference between triggering violin samples from a controller and actually playing a violin.
+Kelly is possibly correct, but is he also such a unique animal in the universe that he alone hasn't recognized how punching keys creates percussive rhythms that may shape verbal and creative expression in a potentially different way than unaccompanied pen or pencil to paper?
+Kelly may as well argue no difference in musicality between sliding violin samples across a digital interface than actually playing a violin.
 Nonsense.

 Maybe it's my age –younger than Kelly but not so young that I feel compelled to stay connected 24/7 to the digital social ecosystem.
 And maybe I don't surf as much as Carr, or perhaps I simply have a different relationship with technology from both men.
 I started programming music on computers, in BASIC, in the early eighties on a Tandy TRS-80, of all things.